-For GA Youth Trip Organizers
+For Trip Organizers

-Bringing a group of youth to GA this year and don't know where to start?
+Bringing a group of youth to GA and don’t know where to start?
 Or do you wish your youth trip to GA was easier?
 Check out this video series of advice and what to expect from religious educators who are veterans of the GA youth experience.

-Part 1: Let's All Go to GA!
+Part 1: Let’s All Go to GA!
+Why & What

 What the heck is GA?
 Why should our congregation spend all this time and money to send youth there?
 We’ll share with you some reasons that you can share with others as to why this particular youth experience is so valuable.
 We also talk about strategies in initial planning.
 Here’s how we motivate people in the congregation to get them excited and supportive: From the board, staff, parents, and youth themselves!